Jen Williams

 Jennifer "Jen" Williams is a British fantasy novelist and short story writer.

 Biography

-Jennifer Williams lives in southeast London where she works as a bookseller and copywriter.
+Jennifer Williams is a writer originally from London who now lives in Bristol.
 Williams and Den Patrick began a monthly social group for fantasy fans called the Super Relaxed Fantasy Club.
 Her first three books were nominated for British Fantasy Awards in 2015, 2016 and 2017 respectively and she won the award for Best Fantasy Novel in 2018 and 2019.
 She has written for various magazines in addition to working on her various novels.

-Her latest novel, thriller Dog Rose Dirt, was released in July 2021 by way of HarperFiction, and was distributed as A Dark and Secret Place in the United States with Crooked Lane Books.
+Williams published her first crime novel in 2021.
+Her latest crime novel, thriller The Hungry Dark, was released in April 2024 and was published by Crooked Lane Books.
+Her most recent fantasy novel, Titanchild, sequel to Talonsister was published in November 2024 by Titan Books.

+The Sleepless is Williams first YA romantasy, which is due out in 2025 through FirstInk.